CharlieAlex/Alex-Portfolio/index.md

 ### [The Effects of Parental Death on Offspring’s Marital Decisions: Evidence from Taiwan](/paper/thesis.pdf)

-*A Pioneering Study in Taiwan Reveals Insights into the Potential Effect of Mother-in-law problem*
+*A Pioneering Study in Taiwan Reveals the Potential Effect of Mother-in-law problem using Event Study Method*

-This study investigates the impact of parental death on offspring's marital decisions in Taiwan, distinguishing the influence of mother-in-law problems and real estate inheritance.
-Analyzing data from 2005 to 2020, findings reveal a significant increase in marriage probability for bereaved sons after mothers' deaths, emphasizing the role of mother-in-law problems.
-Interestingly, the inheritance shock from the value of deceased parents' real estate shows less correlation with offspring's marital decisions.

 ---

 ### [How does National Pension Reform affect household economic behaviors?
 Evidence from Taiwan](/paper/labor_final.pdf)

-*Unveiling Household Responses to Taiwan's National Pension Reform and Its Economic Impact*
+*Unveiling Household Responses to Taiwan's National Pension Reform with Difference-in-Differences method*

-This study investigates the impact of Taiwan's 2018 National Pension Reform on household economic behaviors, testing the permanent income hypothesis.
-Utilizing the difference-in-differences method, the findings reveal consumption smoothing, particularly in high-income households.

 ---

 ### [What is the cause and effect of the domestic division of unpaid labor?
 Evidence From Taiwanese Family](/paper/applied_econ_final.pdf)

-*Decoding Household Dynamics Challenging Conventional Wisdom on Unpaid Labor in Taiwan*
+*Decoding Household Dynamics Challenging Conventional Wisdom on Unpaid Labor in Taiwan with Ordered Probit model*

-This study explores the causes and consequences of the domestic division of unpaid labor in Taiwanese families.
-Testing cultural theories, it challenges gender roles, income differentials, and work hours as predictors.
-Findings reject unequal time spent on housework affecting family satisfaction and life quality.

 ---